 It has pro-inflammatory characteristics and is heavily processed.
 Just like with corn, this oil is derived from a genetically modified plant.
 Unless it has a label which says “organic” chances are high canola oil you have (or want to buy) contains a high level of toxic chemicals.
 This oil can increase the risk of getting lung cancer, lead to loss of vision and decrease the functionality of the central nervous system.
 Additionally, canola oil can invoke various respiratory problems, anemia, constipation, and increase the risk of getting cardiovascular disease.
 Canola oil can become rancid quickly and during chemical processing of the product, it is deodorized which can never be good for someone’s health.

 4. Sunflower Oil

 It is one of the most commonly used cooking oils in the world.
-However, it has high calorie level and doesn’t have vitamins and minerals that are essential for the proper function of our body’s organs.
-It has pro-inflammatory characteristics and it negatively affects insulin and level of white blood cells.
-Sunflower oil isn’t rich in antioxidants and isn’t suitable for introduction into one’s diet on daily basis.
-Additionally, it isn’t helpful for strength of our bones unlike some other oils.
-This oil can increase* weight and lead to obesity.
+However, it has a high-calorie level and doesn’t have vitamins and minerals that are essential for the proper function of our body’s organs.
+It has pro-inflammatory characteristics and it negatively affects insulin and the level of white blood cells.
+Sunflower oil isn’t rich in antioxidants and isn’t suitable for introduction into one’s diet on a daily basis.
+Additionally, it isn’t helpful for the strength of our bones, unlike some other oils.
+This oil can increase weight and lead to obesity.
 It is recommended to avoid hydrogenated and partially hydrogenated sunflower oils due to toxic chemicals structure.

 5. Safflower Oil